tytydraco/yessleep/out/Im_looking_for_a_reason_to_believe_that_my_husband_didnt_kill_a_stranger.md

 The blood could only mean one thing.

 I stayed awake for hours, staring at the ceiling in dark silence.
 I finally resolved to get up and call my sister; I at least wanted to know that I wasn’t going crazy, and I needed another opinion.
-I was about to sit up when I noticed a shadow move.
+I grabbed my phone and headed to the bedroom door, deciding to make the call in my kitchen.
+I cracked the door and peeked my head out.

 I froze.
 Even my heart seemed to stop beating.

 The shadow glided so quietly that I wouldn’t have noticed anything if I hadn’t just spent hours in the dark and quiet.
 It was clearly a person, and they were obviously very experienced at hiding themselves.

-I kept still, feigning sleep.
+I kept still.
 The person walked in near silence as they approached the bedroom door.

 And as he crossed a sliver of moonlight that had crept through the curtains, I saw my husband’s face.

-He slipped out the door and disappeared.
+He slipped away and disappeared.

 Now what?

 I can’t run away, because he’s obviously been tracking me far longer than I know.
 I can’t confront him, because he would never confess to something violent (unless he planed to admit the truth and then kill me).
 There’s no evidence to show the police.
+For right now, he has me trapped.

 I guess I’ll just wait to see what happens.